 PDQ is a service of the NCI.
 The NCI is part of the National Institutes of Health (NIH).
 NIH is the federal government's center of biomedical research.
 The PDQ summaries are based on an independent review of the medical literature.
 They are not policy statements of the NCI or the NIH.

 Purpose of This Summary

-This PDQ cancer information summary has current information about the treatment of childhood central nervous system embryonal tumors.
+This PDQ cancer information summary has current information about the treatment of childhood medulloblastoma and other central nervous system embryonal tumors.
 It is meant to inform and help patients, families, and caregivers.
 It does not give formal guidelines or recommendations for making decisions about health care.

 Reviewers and Updates

 Editorial Boards write the PDQ cancer information summaries and keep them up to date.
 These Boards are made up of experts in cancer treatment and other specialties related to cancer.
 The summaries are reviewed regularly and changes are made when there is new information.
 The date on each summary ("Updated") is the date of the most recent change.

 The information in this patient summary was taken from the health professional version, which is reviewed regularly and updated as needed, by the PDQ Pediatric Treatment Editorial Board.

 Clinical Trial Information